exhh/KiNet/README.md

 <br /><br />
 ### Joint Cell/Nuclei Recognition and Tumor Region Segmentation
 For cell/nuclei recognition, the label for each training image is K proximity maps (here K=3), each of which corresponds to one type of cell/nucleus.
-For tumor region segmentation, a binary mask is proided for model training.
+For tumor region segmentation, the label is a binary mask.
+These two tasks are jointly trained in an end-to-end manner.

 **Usage (Linux command line):** \
 Model training: &nbsp; ./train_roi.sh \